egberts/egberts.github.io-src/content/articles/virtual-vim-functions.md

 in another 4-char purely for readability sake.
 Not overly concerned with excessive line counts ... yet.

-We still haven't made a function prototype yet because this is as terse as it is going to be.... no need for a function there.
+Still haven't made a function prototype yet because this is as terse as it is going to be.... no need for a function there.

 Basic Building Blocks
 ---------------------

-We still need some things out of the way with the simpliest of building blocks.
-We are going to need:
+Need some things out of the way with the simpliest of building blocks.
+This requires:

 1. Common prefix labeling
 2. Highlighter

 Common prefix of variable name is required within Vim environment as to ensure that it doesn't interferes with other Vim plugins.
-We use `nftables_` as our common preofix.
+Let us use `nftables_` as our common prefix.
 It doesn't make sense to be doing:

 ```vim